88simon/solscan_hotkey/monitor/README.md

 This Flask app powers the “backend brain” of Gun Del Sol.
 It accepts addresses from the hotkey script, stores watchlists, runs token analysis through Helius, and exposes everything via a dashboard and JSON API.
 It only listens on `localhost`, so your data never leaves the machine unless you call external APIs.

 ## Highlights
-- **Watchlist storage** – `Ctrl+F14` (or the dashboard) adds wallets, notes, and thresholds.
+- **Watchlist storage** – Use the wheel menu's "Monitor" action (or the dashboard) to add wallets, notes, and thresholds.
 Import/export as JSON at any time.
-- **Early-bidder analysis** – `F16` queues a job that fetches recent token activity from Helius, identifies large buyers, and surfaces CSV/PDF-ready results.
+- **Early-bidder analysis** – Use the wheel menu's "Analyze" action to queue a job that fetches recent token activity from Helius, identifies large buyers, and surfaces CSV/PDF-ready results.
 - **Web dashboard** – Browse `/addresses` and `/analysis` views, trigger exports, and check health status.
 - **REST API** – Automate registrations, pull job results, or hook into other tooling.